Douglas-Rachford Splitting for Group-Sparse Feedback Linear-Quadratic Control: Preliminaries

-DFT-LQ problems have been extensively studied in the literature due to their numerous advantages including scalability, robustness, flexibility, and computational efficiency; see \cite{i9,i12,b6,i10,i11} and references.
-In \cite{feng-part1}, we have established the relationship between SF-LQ and DFT-LQ problems, demonstrating that SF-LQ problems can be viewed as a generalization of DFT-LQ problems.
-This connection allows us to solve DFT-LQ problems through solving optimization problem \eqref{sparse_feedback_6}, while we refer the reader to Section 2.2 of \cite{feng-part1} for the details.
+In this subsection, we establish the relationship between the SF-LQ and DFT-LQ problems, demonstrating that SF-LQ problems can be viewed as a generalization of the DFT-LQ problem.
+This connection allows us to solve the DFT-LQ problem by solving problem \eqref{sparse_feedback_6}.
+Generally, a group-sparse feedback gain $K$ can lead to a multi-agent distributed control system.
+For example, given a group-sparse feedback gain $K=\mathbf{block}_{s,t}(K_{11},\dots,K_{st})$, it can induce a $s$-agents distributed system.
+Specifically, the global control action is composed of local control actions: $u(t)=[u_1(t)^\top,\dots,u_s(t)^\top]^\top$, where $u_i(t)$ is the control input of agent $i$.
+At time $t$, agent $i$ directly observes a partial state $x_{\mathcal{I}_i}(t)$ with